-NOTE: On all model sizes, the vent collar size is larger than the size of the vent pipe that can be used.
+NOTE: On all MT2P models, the vent collar size is larger than the size of the vent pipe that can be used.
+Side wall vent terminals for these sizes are shipped with replacement vent collars, to accommodate horizontal vent sizes.
 Vent collar size and horizontal pipe diameters can be found in Table 1.
-The larger vent collar size is to accommodate Category I (vertical) vent systems.
+The larger vent collar size is to accommodate Category I (vertical) vent

-NOTE: When located on the same wall, the Pennant combustion air intake terminal must be installed a minimum of 12" (30cm) below the exhaust vent terminal and separated by a minimum of 36 inches (91cm) horizontally.
+NOTE: When located on the same wall, the MT2P combustion air intake terminal must be installed a minimum of 12" (30cm) below the exhaust vent terminal and separated by a minimum of 36 inches (91cm) horizontally.